Inix3K/TinTin/README.md

 Save your 3k password
 * cd .tt
 * vi .pass
 * _Use any text editor you like here, I use VIM.
 Just create the file, put your password in it, and save it.
-Nothing else in the file_
+Nothing else in the file._

 Make your initial character file
 * _I will update this later for guild files instead of you having to know my characters_